How to Get Rid of Mold in a Shower (DIY Guide)

 For a proper shower wall build, use:

-• ½” cement board (stays stable even if wet)
+• 1/2-inch cement board (stays stable even if wet)

-• A continuous waterproofing membrane over it
+• A continuous waterproofing membrane over the cement board

 • Tile on top of the membrane

-Tile itself isn’t waterproof – the membrane is what protects your home.
+Tile itself isn’t waterproof.
+The membrane is what protects your home.

 Step 3: Clean, Treat, and Dry Shower Framing After Mold Removal